 Bachelor of Liberal Arts Degree

-Start or finish your undergraduate degree part time.
-In the undergraduate degree program, you can sharpen your written and verbal communication, enhance your critical and analytical capacity, and deepen your knowledge in a chosen field for career advancement and personal growth.
+The customizable curriculum will help you sharpen your written and verbal communication, enhance your critical and analytical capacity, and deepen your knowledge in a chosen field for career advancement and personal growth.

 Key learning outcomes